-The Outreach Team stays up to date through BPU staff presentations of BPU-led initiatives.
+The Outreach Team stays up-to-date through BPU staff presentations of BPU-led initiatives.
 Outreach Team members are able to answer high level questions about all BPU initiatives and can direct specific inquiries to BPU staff, as needed.
-Many events that the Outreach Team already attends offer solid opportunities for the information sharing of BPU-led initiatives.
-Like-minded customers tend to have overlapping interests in sustainability.
-This is why it is important for the TRC and BPU-led initiatives to work together for consistent and comprehensive messaging
+Many events that the Outreach Team already attends offer solid opportunities for the sharing information about BPU-led initiatives.
+Likeminded customers tend to have overlapping interests in sustainability.
+This is one reason it is important for the TRC and BPU-led initiatives to work together for consistent and comprehensive messaging.

-The Outreach Team coordinates and processes the purchases and expenses related to printing all program collateral.
-This includes collateral of BPU-led initiatives.
+The Outreach Team coordinates and processes the purchases and expenses related to printing all program collateral related to energy efficiency programs that TRC works on.
 The Outreach Team ensures there is a current stock with BPU and Outreach Team members, as well as at meetings and events, where applicable.